Poliphria/BDP-Final-Project/README.md

 # BDP-Final-Project

-  Christian Moronta (my deliverables are in this repository), Ivan Escalona, Oserieman Ivbaze, and Bryan Davidson
+  Christian Moronta (my deliverables are in this repository), Ivan Escalona, Oserieman Ivbaze, and Bryan Davidson.
+Link to       dataset located in final report.

 # Steps for running code
   1) Make sure to download necessary packages: numpy, matplotlib, and pandas